Unnathie/number_guessing_game/README.md

 # 🎯 Number Guessing Game

-Welcome to the **Number Guessing Game** a fun console-based game where your brain meets randomness!
+Put your psychic powers to the test!

-## 💡 What is this?
+The computer secretly picks a number between 1 and 100 — your mission?

-This is a Python-based guessing game where the computer picks a number between **1 and 100**, and **you try to guess it!**
+Guess it within 10 tries.
+You'll get clues after each guess:

-You'll get helpful hints like:
+- **"Your guess is highly lower"** if you're way off (more than 10 away)

-- "bit higher" or "bit lower" if you're close (within 5),
+- **"Your guess is a bit lower"** if you're close-ish (within 10)
-- "highly higher" or "highly lower" if you're far off.
+- Same logic for higher guesses!

-The game comes in two difficulty levels:
+Nail the number?
+You’ll be showered in dramatic congratulations.
-- **Easy** – 10 guesses
+Fail?
+The game mockingly reveals the number and your defeat.

-- **Hard** – 5 guesses
+Simple.
+Addictive.
+Weirdly intense.
 Choose wisely. 😄

 ## 🛠️ How to Run